The North Cape

 Once you’ve experienced the North Cape, you will understand why it is one of the absolute highlights of a trip to Norway.

-Imagine taking a journey on the coast in northern Norway, passing through rough waters or snow-covered terrain, when suddenly a mountain cliff comes into view, rising 307m above the Arctic Ocean.
-This is the North Cape – which, at 71°10′21′′, is the northernmost point of Europe.
+Imagine taking a journey on the coast in northern Norway, passing through rough waters or snow-covered terrain, when suddenly a mountain cliff comes into view, rising over one thousand feet (307 meters) above the Arctic Ocean.
+This is the North Cape – which, at 71°10′21′′, is the northernmost point on the European mainland.

 As you approach, you might feel like you have arrived at the end of the world.
 This is the same feeling the first explorers must have had when they reached this majestic cliff in 1553, while in search of the Northeast Passage.
 Though two of the three British ships never returned home, the third survived to name it the North Cape – or Nordkapp, as we call it in Norway.